gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

 **Client-side:** Any modern web browser with JavaScript enabled (Chrome 114+, Firefox 115+, Safari 16+, Edge 114+).
 The application must be fully functional on mobile browsers given that anglers frequently check conditions from their phones in the field.

 **Server-side:** Node.js 20 LTS runtime on Vercel's serverless edge infrastructure.
-The Next.js application is deployed as serverless functions — there is no persistent server process.
+The Next.js application is deployed as serverless functions; there is no persistent server process.

 **Database:** PostgreSQL 15 hosted on Railway.
-Accessed exclusively through the Prisma ORM — no raw SQL is written in application code.
+Accessed exclusively through the Prisma ORM, no raw SQL is written in application code.

 **Cache:** Redis 7 hosted on Railway.
 Accessed through the ioredis client.
-Used for condition data caching only — not for session management (handled by Clerk).
+Used for condition data caching only, session management is handled by Clerk.

 **Scheduled jobs:** Vercel Cron (free tier) triggers the condition sync endpoint on an hourly schedule.